 Your server is the backbone on which all your work rests.
 You depend on it to work, be secure and act as an archive.
 But without regular maintenance, you risk disruption or worse.
 Having a thorough checklist is a great way to make sure all your t’s are crossed and your i’s dotted.
-Download the free server maintenance checklist from ProjectManager.com and maintain with confidence.
+Download the free server maintenance checklist from ProjectManager and maintain it with confidence.

 Why You Need a Server Maintenance Checklist

 Server maintenance is a process by which a server is updated to ensure that your company’s network continues to work properly.
 The task of maintaining a server is usually the responsibility of the network administrator.

 Without an IT service plan, a server is not going to run as well as it should.
 Worse, the network can go down periodically or experience total failure.
 This, of course, can create major problems for any business or organization that relies on a network of computers.

 To put it bluntly, servers are essential to everything computer-related.
 You want the server to run smoothly, and server maintenance, like changing the oil in your car, is the process by which you make sure your server is updated, that its security is sound and everything is working as it should work.